Last updated on 01 July 2022 by Robert Bateman (Privacy and Data Protection Research Writer at TermsFeed)

 The SHIELD Act lists four physical safeguards.
 You must:

-If a data breach occurs, the SHIELD Act requires a business to communicate directly with the people who have been affected by the data breach, and also to inform public authorities.
+If a data breach occurs, the SHIELD Act requires a business to communicate directly with the people who have been affected by the data breach, and also to inform public authorities with the appropriate type of data breach notice.

 Rather than "data breach," the SHIELD Act uses the term "breach of the security of the system."
 This can cover situations where a system has been compromised but it isn't clear whether data has been accessed or acquired.
 We'll be using the term "data breach" throughout this article.